hyperledger/aries-rfcs/features/0454-present-proof-v2/README.md

 A message from the verifier to the prover that follows the `presentation` message to indicate that the `Present Proof` protocol was completed unsuccessfully and is now in the `abandoned` state.
 The message is an adopted `problem-report` from the [RFC 0015 report-problem protocol](../0035-report-problem/README.md).
 The definition of "unsuccessful" from a business sense is up to the verifier.
 The elements of the `problem-report` message can provide information to the prover about why the protocol instance was unsuccessful.

-Either party may send a `problem-report` message earlier in the flow to terminate the protocol before it's normal conclusion.
+Either party may send a `problem-report` message earlier in the flow to terminate the protocol before its normal conclusion.

 ## Reference